Live Search

 As well as 'Tags', which is a general label, you'll see that you can search by Place tags or by Symbol tags.
 You might want to see which pieces are relevant to any given place.
 And the pieces of the puzzle contain many symbols or metaphors, so I decided to make these a tag category of their own.

-The Tag Search is dependent on the tags that I have assigned.
+The Tag Search is dependent on the tags that I have manually assigned.
 There may be places where I should have assigned a given tag but omitted to.

 If you want to know what the picture looks like on the box of the End Time Puzzle, then look at my Timelines page.
 I don't claim to have solved The End Time Puzzle, but I've come a long way from where I started.
 I think a timeline of events in order is the closest that we can achieve to the picture on the box.
 I don't try to identify any specific date for the second coming, since Jesus made it clear that that particular piece is missing and only God the Father knows it (Matthew 24:36).